openharmony/resourceschedule_device_usage_statistics/README.md

 >2.
 Query the usage duration of the application according to the start and end time;
 >3.
 Query the event collection of the current application according to the start and end time;
 >4.
 Query the usage duration of the application according to the type of interval (day, week, month, year) and the start and end time;
+>4.
+Query the priority group of the application;
 >5.
 Judge whether the specified application is currently idle;
 >6.
 Query the statistical information of system events (sleep, wake-up, unlock and screen lock) according to the start and end time;
 >7.
 Query the application notification times according to the start and end time;